davetaz/openactive-crossfilter/learning.md

-# Steps to learn how to build the cross filter
+# Building a cross-filter to find sporting activities in England (demo)

 ## Requirements